retgits/acme-serverless-payment/README.md

     team: vcs ## The team you're on
     version: 0.1.0 ## The version
 ```

-If you're using Amazon SQS, the items `responsequeue` and `requestqueue` are mandatory.
-In case you're using Amazon EventBridge, the item `eventbus` is mandatory.

 To create the Pulumi stack, and create the Payment service, run `pulumi up`.